Prompt Optimization

 Target Score

 The goal score to achieve.
-Optimization stops when this is reached.
+Optimization stops early when this threshold is reached.

 Iterations